 If you see a link in a suspicious email message, don't click on it.
 You can generally spot suspicious emails by:

 Instead, type out the address in your web browser to see if you are going to the actual company's web site.

 If you have more than one Xbox 360 console or you want to play games at a friend's house, you can download your Xbox LIVE profile or gamertag to multiple consoles.
 For security purposes, we recommend you password protect your Xbox LIVE profile.
 If you don’t, anyone who has access to the console with your profile on it has the ability to purchase content.

 As with using a browser on your computer, use the same caution using Internet Explorer on your console.
 Be aware of websites which ask for your Microsoft account details, especially sites which offer deals that are too good to be true, such as free Microsoft Points.
 Before entering your account details check the address bar in your browser to make sure it's the correct address.

 To view the address bar in Internet Explorer on your Xbox 360, press ‘B’ on your controller.

-Setting an Xbox LIVE passcode adds an additional layer of security on your account.
-If you set an Xbox LIVE passcode for your profile, anyone who wants to use that profile on your console must enter the passcode before signing in to Xbox LIVE.
+Setting an Xbox LIVE passcode or passkey adds an additional layer of security on your account.
+If you set an Xbox LIVE passcode or passkey for your profile, anyone who wants to use that profile on your console must enter the passcode or passkey before signing in to Xbox LIVE.

 There are many apps on social networks sites and cell phones which can integrate with Xbox LIVE.
 The majority of these require you to enter your Microsoft account username and password.
 As we cannot determine what information these apps are sharing we encourage you to take caution.
 For example, check to see if there are reviews from other users or friends to see if they have reported any issues.